Jim & Jody Pearson

-Kevin Pearce's second album, 2013's Matthew Hopkins & the Wormhole (subtitled Act One: Matthew Hopkins in the Woods), is a modern folk-rock release, with a vague concept somehow involving the legendary witchfinder of the title, who hailed from rural Essex, as does Pearce.
+Kevin Pearce's second album, 2013's Matthew Hopkins & the Wormhole (subtitled Act One: Matthew Hopkins in the Woods), is a modern folk-rock release, its vague concept somehow involving the legendary witchfinder of the title, who hailed from rural Essex, as does Pearce.
 The album's twelve songs shift between more introspective material (Freezing, Brian Haw, named for the sadly late anti-war protestor, the Strawbs-esque Tortured By Ghosts, Winter Atmosphere Head) and more rhythmic, if no less mournful (opener Walking Oceans, Tides, Antediluvian, Like A Butterfly's programmed percussion), although 'top track' award possibly goes to closer The Wormhole.

 vs (1993, 46.15) ***/½